Safeguarding information for learning at home

 E- Safety in Our School

-As part of our fully rounded approach to Safeguarding, we ensure that our children receive high quality teaching and learning about E Safety.
+As part of our fully rounded approach to Safeguarding, we ensure that our children receive high quality teaching and learning about Online Safety.
 We follow the Cambridgeshire PSHE Curriculum which has core content for all year groups around this important matter.

-E-Safety is an important part of the way in which we safeguard all of the children in our care.
+Online Safety is an important part of the way in which we safeguard all of the children in our care.
 Through a thorough PSHE (personal, social, health education) curriculum, we teach the children not only how to stay safe online in school, but at home also.
 We also recognise that increasingly, children are accessing the internet, social media and gaming through a range of devices and so we teach them about this also.

 Each class completes a class charter which details their responsibilities when they are using school equipment to access the internet and this includes: only using approved websites, how to complete a 'safe search' and the protocols around not sharing passwords for example.
 We also ask that parents support the school by discussing this with their children and home and by signing and returning an Acceptable User Agreement.